t7haki01/meraki/README.md

 A real-time track, name Wi-Fi and Bluetooth devices in SOTE-campus(OAMK).
 Plotting selected device movement.

+## Requirement

+Node.js version 12.4.0 + ~
+Cisco Meraki active  Scanning  API and Webhook services Bing Map API key

-## Guide
+## Quick Simple Guide

 1. Set the options properly "./confidentials&settings/settings.json" with changing file name "settings.ex.json" to "settings.json" and write proper value of key in the file.

 2. Set the options properly "./src/assets/settings.js" with changing file name "settings.example.js" to "settings.js" and write proper value of key in the file.

 3. Run the "npm install" to install required dependencies for the application.

-4. Run application developer mode with "npm run build" or production mode with "npm run prod"
+4. Build the application developer mode with "npm run build" or production mode with "npm run prod"

+* Starting application with node included in npm script mentioned above but if not working for some reason, with "node index.js" could start the application.

 ## Test